 Today, we will be looking at my favorite "resurrection passage" found in Luke 24.
 We will take a look at two very discouraged people walking back home from Jerusalem on that very first "Lord's Day".
 Even though these two travelers had heard reports of a miraculous resurrection, they still had doubts.
-While the other disciples stayed behind in Jerusalem, these two discouraged souls left and headed for home.
+While the other disciples stayed behind in Jerusalem, these two downtrodden souls left and headed for home.
 Have you ever just wanted to give up and walk away from it all?
 Then you should be able to empathize with these two weary travelers on their way to Emmaus.
 They had all but given up hope, but Jesus made a special effort to track them down!
 They may have given up on Him, but He hadn't given up on them.
 I find a tremendous source of encouragement from their story, and if you are discouraged this morning, I hope you will as well.
-If you have begun to wander away from Christ, I hope that you will see that Jesus wants to track you down and bring you back home!
-Let us look together at how He ENJOINED them, EXPLAINED The Word to them, and ultimately ENLIGHTENED them that evening on the lonely road to Emmaus.
+If you have begun to wander away from Christ, I hope that you will see that Jesus wants to find you and bring you back home!
+Let us look together at how He first had an ENCOUNTER with them, then EXPOSED The Word to them, and fully ENLIGHTENED them that evening on the lonely road to Emmaus.